YanxiaQin/TE5primeIsoforms/scripts/README.md

 GTEx normal-tissue transcript information is used to annotate the normal-tissue transcriptional background of TE-associated isoforms.
 This information is used for interpretation and is not treated as a standalone criterion for defining the final event catalog.

 Predicted ORF products and derived peptides are compared with reference human protein sequences, including GENCODE v47 protein-coding translations and reviewed human UniProtKB proteins.
-Exact sequence matching is used to identify peptides already present in reference proteins.
 UCSC BLAT (GRCh38/hg38) can be used for manual sequence-source review of selected results.

 This step reduces ambiguity arising from known reference proteins, normal-tissue transcript backgrounds, or identical peptide sequences with multiple possible sources.